 In Melbourne there were frequent visitors to her studio.
 Friends such as Romani poet Lee Fuhler and the musical group Vardos whose traditional gypsy music from eastern Europe provides an exhuberant backdrop to the action.
 Intertwined with the day to day activity are her drawings – dreamy, sensual, visions sometimes severe but always delicate and painstakingly composed.
 Each drawing could take anything from months to years to complete and originals of her work are in collections all over the world.
 Ruth Cullen’s 20 year friendship with the artist is evident in the ease with which Vali opens herself up to the camera.
 This is no hagiography but an intimate and revealing look at a fascinating life and work.

 Written by Sofia Chapman, directed by Nathan Godkin

-Screenings: Melbourne Underground Film Festival, Westgarth Film Festival : Ode to the Silent Era, the New York Independent Film and Video Festival and Mediawave Festival, Hungary.
+Screenings: Melbourne Underground Film Festival,, Westgarth Film Festival: Ode to the Silent Era, New York Independent Film and Video Festival and Mediawave Festival, Hungary.

 Starring Natalia Axenova as the Countess and Peter Hosking as her evil nemesis Count Thurzo.

 Produced by Sofia Chapman and Alanya van de Wiel.
 Photos by Justin Batchelor.
 Soundtrack recorded by Phil Egan at PBS FM with Alana Hunt, violin, Sofia Chapman, accordion and Melinda McCarthy, double bass.

 A short film by Annemarie Szeleczky with music played by Sofia and Alana from VARDOS